-In the vertebrates, from the lancelet to man, the alimentary canal has, without exception, the three divisions of contary canal has, without exception, the three divisions of contary canal has, without exception, the three divisions of contary canal has, without exception, with a liver.
-In this branch the langes are either, as in the lancelet, modified parts of the first division of the digestive tract or originally sac-like dilatations of the digestive tract.
-The intestine is also subdivided in the mammals into the small and large intestine and rectum, a cocum being situated at the limits between the small and large intestine.
-We thus observe a gradual advance in the degree of specialization of the digestive organs corresponding to the degree of complication of the animal,

-Organs of Circulation.-Intimately associated with the digestive canal are the vessels in which the products of digestion mix with the blood and supply nourishment for the tissues, or, in other words, for the growth of the body.
+In the vertebrates, from the lancelet to man, the alimentary canal has, without exception, the three divisions of œsophagus, stomach, and intestine, with a liver.
+In this branch the lungs are either, as in the lancelet, modified parts of the first division of the digestive tract or originally sac-like dilatations of the digestive tract.
+The intestine is also subdivided in the mammals into the small and large intestine and rectum, a cœcum being situated at the limits between the small and large intestine.
+We thus observe a gradual advance in the degree of specialization of the digestive organs corresponding to the degree of complication of the animal.
+Organs of Circulation.-Intimately associated with the digestive canal are the vessels in which the products of digestion mix with the blood and supply nonrishment for the tissues, or, in other words, for the growth of the body.
 In the Infusoria the evident use of the contractile vesicles is to aid in the diffusion of the partly digested food of these microscopic forms.
-In the Hydra the food-stuff is directly taken up by the cells lining the colum, while the imperfectly formed blood also finds access to the hollows of the tentacles.
+In the Hydra the food-stuff is directly taken up by the cells lining the cœlum, while the imperfectly formed blood also finds access to the hollows of the tentacles.
 The mode in which the cells lining the canals in the sponge take up, by means of the large cilia, microscopic particles of food, directly absorbing them in their substance, is an interesting example of the mode of nourishment of cellular tissues of the lower animals.

-The sea-anemone presents a step in advance in organs of circulation; here the partly digested food escapes through the open end of the stomach into the perivisceral chambers, the action of the cilia, with the contractions of the body, churning the blood, consisting of sea-water and the particles of digested food, and a few blood-corpuscles, hither and thither, and forcing it into every interstice of the body, even into the tentacles, so that the tissues are everywhere supplied with food.
+The sea-anemone presents a step in advance in organs of circulation; here the partly digested food escapes through the open end of the stomach into the perivisceral chambers formed by the numerous septa, the contractions of the body churning the blood, consisting of sea-water and the particles of digested food, and a few blood-corpuscles, hither and thither, and forcing it into every interstice of the body, even into the tentacles, so that the tissues are everywhere supplied with food.